-If you’re operating a vehicle (whether it’s motorized or not) in Virginia, you can’t have both ears covered or plugged by headphones or earbuds.
+If you’re operating a vehicle (whether it’s motorized or not) in Virginia, you can’t have both ears covered or plugged by heads or earbuds.
 You can only use ONE earbud.

 Free consultation.
 Call me: 540.318.5824.